Who Is Clark Rockefeller?

-Who Is Clark Rockefeller? is a 2010 American police procedural television film directed by Mikael Salomon and written and co-produced by Edithe Swensen.
-It stars Eric McCormack as Christian Gerhartsreiter/Clark Rockefeller and Sherry Stringfield as Sandra Boss.

-The film is based on the life of Christian Gerhartsreiter, a German con artist who for years impersonated many people, at one point claiming to be part of the Rockefeller family going by the faux name "Clark Rockefeller", and kidnapping his daughter.
+Who Is Clark Rockefeller? is a 2010 American police procedural television film starring Eric McCormack as Christian Gerhartsreiter and Sherry Stringfield as Sandra Boss.
+The film is based on the life of Christian Gerhartsreiter, a German con artist who for years impersonated many people, at one point claiming to be part of the Rockefeller family going by the faux name "Clark Rockefeller".
+It was directed by Mikael Salomon and written by Edithe Swensen.